-Certain hand and finger conditions may require surgery – especially if conservative treatment options have not been successful.
-For example, a trigger finger may need to be released if anti-inflammatory medications and cortisone injections prove ineffective.
-Dupuytren’s Contractures may also require surgery to remove the scar tissue that prevents the fingers from straightening.
+For example, a trigger finger may need to be released if anti-inflammatory medications and cortisone injections are ineffective.
+Dupuytren’s Contractures may also require surgery to remove the scar tissue that keeps fingers from straightening.

 Hand and Wrist Surgery